yahoo/elide-doc/pages/guide/v5/17-migration.md

  - Initializers have been removed.
 Dependency Injection is available for models, checks, lifecycle hooks, and serdes.
  - A simpler and more powerful `DataStoreTransaction` interface.
  - GraphQL has its own `FilterDialect` interface.
  - The `Include` annotation now defaults to marking models as root level.
+The 'type' attribute was renamed to 'name'.
+ - The `Include` annotation at the package level now denotes a namespace.
+The 'name' attribute will be prepended to all elide models contained therein.
  - Elide settings has been stripped of unnecessary configuration options.
  - Elide 5 introduces a new type system for models allowing dynamic models that are not bound to JVM classes.
  - The interface for overriding JPQL predicate generation for filter operators includes more information about the filter.